spiral/docs/framework/finalizers.md

 }
 ```

-The finalizer will be invoked by all of the application dispatchers.
+All of the application dispatchers will invoke the finalizer.
 During:
 * HTTP request complete
 * HTTP request failed with error
 * job is complete